go-kratos/go-kratos.dev/src/content/docs/docs/component/config.md

 ---
 id: config
-title: 配置
+title: Configuration
-description: Kratos 配置源可以指定多个，并且 config 会进行合并成 map[string]interface{}，然后通过 Scan 或者 Value 获取值内容
+description: Kratos configuration supports multiple sources, and the config will be merged into map[string]interface{}, then you can get the value content through Scan or Value.
 keywords:
   - Go
   - Kratos